No-Cash-7970/txnDuck/docs/DEVELOPERS.md

 yarn build
 ```

-If you want to run the build locally in a local web server, which would be
+To run the build locally in a local web server, which would be
 served at <http://localhost:3000>:

 ```bash
 yarn start
 ```

-Optionally, you can build and run in one command:
+Or, you can build and run with one command:

 ```bash
 yarn prod